aldenso/gitsearch/README.md

 .
 ```

-Search repos with pattern "gitsearch" and paging equals 4 (paging is convenient for smaller show groups and while paging you'll have the possibility to clone a repo indicating the given number in the show).
+Search repos with pattern "gitsearch" and paging equals 4 (paging is convenient for smaller show groups and **while paging you'll have the possibility to clone a repo** indicating the given number when asked to continue to next link).

 ```sh
 gitsearch -r -p gitsearch -paging=4